-- 3. Ensure that the service management script is run on machine restart.
+- Ensure that the service management script is run on machine restart.
 Using a suitable method for your Linux platform, ensure that the failover service is started on machine restart.
 On most platforms, it should also be possible to restart the failover service on failure. - Configure Failover using platform.conf.
-Referring to the table below and using the examples in Failover configuration example, configure the failover service. - Ensure that the two machines have identical configurations apart from IP addresses where the local IP on one machine is the remote IP on the other, and vice versa.
+Referring to the table below and using the examples in Failover configuration example, configure the failover service.
+Ensure that the two machines have identical configurations apart from IP addresses when

+Ensure that the two machines have identical configurations apart from IP addresses where the local IP on one machine is the remote IP on the other, and vice versa.